CallMeGreg/gh-security-config/README.md

 A GitHub CLI extension to create and apply security configurations across many organizations in a GitHub Enterprise.

 > [!NOTE]
-> This extension is intended for GHES 3.15 and currently only supports configuring GitHub Advanced Security and Secret Scanning features as part of a security configuration.
-For GitHub Enterprise Server 3.16+ and GitHub Enterprise Cloud it's recommended to use [Enterprise Security Configurations](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-code-security/securing-your-enterprise/about-security-configurations) instead of this solution.
+> This extension is intended for GitHub Enterprise Server (GHES) 3.15 and currently only supports configuring GitHub Advanced Security and Secret Scanning features as part of a security configuration.
+For GHES 3.16+ and GitHub Enterprise Cloud (GHEC) it's recommended to use [Enterprise Security Configurations](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-code-security/securing-your-enterprise/about-security-configurations) instead of this solution.

 ## Pre-requisites